Pixel-Game-100/Flag/README.md

 There were over 200 nominations for the award; however, the five appointed members of the Norwegian Parliament voted unanimously to award the prize to Obama.
 The committee said they were particularly impressed with Obama's efforts to curb climate change, his support for preventing nuclear proliferation, and his work with international bodies such as the United Nations to implement policy goals.
 A Legacy That Carries On

 In 2018, Obama announced a multiyear deal with Netflix.
 In it, he and his wife will produce a series of shows - scripted and unscripted - addressing issues that were important to them during his eight years in office.
-For more on the 44th President, enjoy this time in-depth timeline of his life.
+For more on the 44th President, enjoy this time in-depth timeline of his life."